-Your Stamina and Endurance
+How to Increase Your Running Stamina and Endurance

 1. Be consistent

 When you begin to add extra runs to your week, they should be easy and slow – speed follows endurance!
-You should aim for 3 to 4 sessions per week for 30 minutes or more.
-Aim to make one of these sessions your long run where you plan to go further than any of your other runs that week.
+You should aim for three to four sessions per week for 30 minutes or more.
+Aim to make one of these sessions your long run where you plan to go farther than any of your other runs that week.